amanda-dasilva/NodeJSAndExpress-Project1/README.md

 7. **Access the Application:**
    Open your web browser and navigate to `http://localhost:3000`.

-Now you should have the Node.js/Express project from GitHub running in VSCode.
+Now you should have this Node.js/Express project from GitHub running in VSCode.